Samyak2/toipe/README.md

 # Usage

-Note: toipe was only tested on Linux.
-If you find any problems, please [open an issue](https://github.com/Samyak2/toipe/issues).

 ## Install

 ### From GitHub

-Go to the [latest release](https://github.com/Samyak2/toipe/releases/latest), scroll down to "Assets" and download the correct file for your platform (`.zip` in case of Windows and Mac OS, `.tar.gz` in case of Linux).
+Go to the [latest release](https://github.com/Samyak2/toipe/releases/latest), scroll down to "Assets" and download the correct file for your platform (`.zip` in case of Mac OS, `.tar.gz` in case of Linux).
 Unzip the file and run the `toipe` binary inside.

 ### From Cargo